xiaofanliang/starter-hugo-academic/content/project/explorer/index.md

 ---
 title: "Place social diversity explorer"
-summary: A D3 explorer to show the racial and income diversity of people visiting point of interests in Atlanta.
+summary: A D3 explorer to show the racial and income diversity of people visiting point of interests (POI) in Atlanta.
+What kinds of POI are most/least diverse and where do they locate?
 tags:
 - Digital Civics and Critical Data
-date: "2022-01-02"
+date: "2021-12-05"

 # Optional external URL for project (replaces project detail page).
 external_link: ""